evothings/evothings-viewer/README.md

     node scripts/clean.js

 This removes projects and plugins.
 Add platforms using "cordova platform add ...".
 Plugins are added when the project is built for the first time.

+### Setting a custom package name

+Change the package name in config.xml on this line:

+    <widget id="com.evothings.evothingsviewer"

+For Android, update this line in MainActivity.java to use your package name:

+    package com.evothings.evothingsviewer;

+Build for iOS not yet tested with custom package name.

 ### Known Xcode build issues